cakephp/authentication/docs/en/url-checkers.rst

 URL Checkers
 ############

-To provide an abstract and framework agnostic solution there are URL checkers implemented that allow you to customize the comparison of the current URL if needed.
-For example to another frameworks routing.
+There are URL checkers implemented that allow you to customize the comparison of the current URL if needed.

 All checkers support single URLs in either string or array format (like ``Router::url()``).
 For multiple login URLs, use ``MultiUrlChecker``.